Joe Powers is married to Karla and has 4 daughters. Originally

 Debbie Angelo, a 1980 Creston graduate, has two children, Kayla

-and Logan and one granddaughter.
-Debbie joined as Office
+and Logan and one granddaughter and one grandson.

-Mngr. in August of 2000.
-Debbie enjoys personalizing services

-through designing color service folders and personal video

-tributes, in addition to looking to all of the details of families

-with filing insurance claims and assisting with their monument

-needs.
-She loves working with people and has a heart for serving

-and helping families celebrate the life of their loved one.
 Debbie

+joined as Office Mngr. in August of 2000.
+Debbie enjoys

+personalizing services through designing color service folders and

+personal video tributes, in addition to looking to all of the

+helping families with filing insurance claims and assisting with

+their monument needs.
+She loves working with people and has a heart

+for serving and helping families celebrate the life of their loved

-stays active through her involvements with her church, school,
+one.
+Debbie stays active through her involvements with her church

-music and sporting events.
-Debbie served as President of the
+and her time with family and friends.
+Debbie served as President of

-Relay for Life committee for 10 years and also served as a board
+the Relay for Life committee for 10 years and also served as a

-member of the Bluegrass Optimist club in Union county.
-She is an
+board member of the Bluegrass Optimist club in Union county.
+She is

 Paul Somers is from Creston, his wife is Cheryl and he